uzo7771/AdaBoost---From-Scratch-/README.md

 - Weighted Median Prediction: Combines predictions from multiple weak learners using a weighted median approach.

 ## Dependencies
 This project depends on the RegressionTree class, which is implemented in another repository.
-To use the Random Forest, you need to download the Regression-Trees---From-Scratch repository and place its code in the appropriate folder.
+To use the AdaBoost, you need to download the Regression-Trees---From-Scratch repository and place its code in the appropriate folder.